MultiViewer

 The best way to sync live telemetry for now is by using either the lap counter or the last mini sector.

 Some links on this website are affiliate links.
 This means that if you click on the link and purchase the item, it supports the development of MultiViewer.
 This is at no additional cost to you.
 MultiViewer is an unofficial app and is not associated in any way with the Formula 1 companies.
 F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing BV.
-MultiViewer for F1 requires a paid F1TV subscription and doesn't help circumvent any content protection or limitations by F1TV.
+MultiViewer requires a paid F1TV subscription and doesn't help circumvent any content protection or limitations by F1TV.
 MultiViewer is a non-commercial, fan-made application.
 Data is used for non-commercial, fair use.
 All product, teams and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
 Any product names, logos, brands, and other trademarks or images featured or referred to within the app are the property of their respective trademark holders.
 These trademark holders are not affiliated with MultiViewer or its contributors.
 They do not sponsor or endorse MultiViewer or any of our products.